thomasvuong/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### August 29 2025: WanGP v8.2 -  Here Goes Your Weekend

+- **InfiniteTalk Video to Video**: this feature can be used for Video Dubbing.
+Keep in mind that it is a *Sparse Video to Video*, that is internally only image is used by Sliding Window.
+However thanks to the new *Smooth Transition* mode, each new clip is connected to the previous and all the camera work is done by InfiniteTalk.
+If you dont get any transition, increase the number of frames of a Sliding Window (81 frames recommended)

+- **StandIn**: very light model specialized in Identity Transfer.
+I have provided two versions of Standin: a basic one derived from the text 2 video model and another based on Vace.
+If used with Vace, the last reference frame given to Vace will be also used for StandIn

+- **Flux ESO**: a new Flux dervied *Image Editing tool*, but this one is specialized both in *Identity Transfer* and *Style Transfer*.
+Style has to be understood in its wide meaning: give a reference picture of a person and another one of Sushis and you will turn this person into Sushis

 ### August 24 2025: WanGP v8.1 -  the RAM Liberator

-- Reserved RAM entirely freed when switching models, you should get much less out of memory related to RAM.
+- **Reserved RAM entirely freed when switching models**, you should get much less out of memory related to RAM.
 I have also added a button in *Configuration / Performance* that will release most of the RAM used by WanGP if you want to use another application without quitting WanGP
-- InfiniteTalk support: improved version of Multitalk that supposedly supports very long video generations based on an audio track.
+- **InfiniteTalk** support: improved version of Multitalk that supposedly supports very long video generations based on an audio track.
 Exists in two flavors (*Single Speaker* and *Multi Speakers*) but doesnt seem to be compatible with Vace.
 One key new feature compared to Multitalk is that you can have different visual shots associated to the same audio: each Reference frame you provide you will be associated to a new Sliding Window.
 If only Reference frame is provided, it will be used for all windows.
 When Continuing a video, you can either continue the current shot (no Reference Frame) or add new shots (one or more Reference Frames).\
 If you are not into audio, you can use still this model to generate infinite long image2video, just select "no speaker".
 Last but not least, Infinitetalk works works with all the Loras accelerators.
-- Flux Chroma 1 HD support: uncensored flux based model and lighter than Flux (8.9B versus 12B) and can fit entirely in VRAM with only 16 GB of VRAM.
+- **Flux Chroma 1 HD** support: uncensored flux based model and lighter than Flux (8.9B versus 12B) and can fit entirely in VRAM with only 16 GB of VRAM.
 Unfortunalely it is not distilled and you will need CFG at minimum 20 steps

 ### August 21 2025: WanGP v8.01 - the killer of seven

-- Qwen Image Edit : Flux Kontext challenger (prompt driven image edition).
+- **Qwen Image Edit** : Flux Kontext challenger (prompt driven image edition).
 Best results (including Identity preservation) will be obtained at 720p.
 Beyond you may get image outpainting and / or lose identity preservation.
 Below 720p prompt adherence will be worse.
 Qwen Image Edit works with Qwen Lora Lightning 4 steps.
 I have also unlocked all the resolutions for Qwen models.
 Bonus Zone: support for multiple image compositions but identity preservation won't be as good.
-- On demand Prompt Enhancer (needs to be enabled in Configuration Tab) that you can use to Enhance a Text Prompt before starting a Generation.
+- **On demand Prompt Enhancer** (needs to be enabled in Configuration Tab) that you can use to Enhance a Text Prompt before starting a Generation.
 You can refine the Enhanced Prompt or change the original Prompt.
-- Choice of a non censored Prompt Enhancer.
+- Choice of a **Non censored Prompt Enhancer**.
 Beware this is one is VRAM hungry and will require 12 GB of VRAM to work
-- Memory Profile customizable per model : useful to set for instance Profile 3 (preload the model entirely in VRAM) with only Image Generation models, if you have 24 GB of VRAM.
+- **Memory Profile customizable per model** : useful to set for instance Profile 3 (preload the model entirely in VRAM) with only Image Generation models, if you have 24 GB of VRAM.
 In that case Generation will be much faster because with Image generators (contrary to Video generators) as a lot of time is wasted in offloading
-- Expert Guidance Mode: change the Guidance during the generation up to 2 times.
+- **Expert Guidance Mode**: change the Guidance during the generation up to 2 times.
 Very useful with Wan 2.2 Ligthning to reduce the slow motion effect.
 The idea is to insert a CFG phase before the 2 accelerated phases that follow and have no Guidance.
 I have added the finetune *Wan2.2 Vace Lightning 3 Phases 14B* with a prebuilt configuration.
 Please note that it is a 8 steps process although the lora lightning is 4 steps.
 This expert guidance mode is also available with Wan 2.1.

 *WanGP 8.01 update, improved Qwen Image Edit Identity Preservation*
 ### August 12 2025: WanGP v7.7777 - Lucky Day(s)